CMU-313/CMU-313.github.io/docs/recitations/reci6-deployment.md

 The steps to do this are as follows:

+!!! warning
+	Do not use codespaces for this task, and the rest of the recitation.
+Everything must be done locally.

 1. Fork this repo: [https://github.com/CMU-313/basic-web-app](https://github.com/CMU-313/basic-web-app).

 2. Follow the instructions in the readme to run the development server locally.

-**Note: don't not use codespaces for this task or the rest of the recitation.**

 3. Install the Fly.io CLI and set up the Fly.io account that you'll use to host your app.
 Complete steps 1-3 of the instructions [here](https://fly.io/docs/hands-on/).